 Repairing a Broken Truss Rod

-So you go to adjust the truss rod in your vintage Gibson and the the nut just threads down the rod and slowly pulls it out of the neck.
+So you go to adjust the truss rod in your guitar and the the nut just threads down the rod and slowly pulls it out of the neck.
 Hopefully the rod is just snapped at the end very close to the nut itself.
-If that were the case we could just recut threads and sink the nut 1/2 inch or less into the neck.
+If that were the case we could recut threads and sink the nut 1/2 inch or less into the neck.
 On this guitar the rod was broken from its anchor at the heel.
-Heres how Its done without removing the whole fingerboard.
+Heres how it can be done without removing the whole fingerboard.

 The Rod is loose and can be pulled from the neck.